mkubdev/strapi-angular/README.md

 # How to fast build Web Application with Strapi + Angular

+☣ [TESTING PURPOSE ONLY]

+This repo is a demo to test Strapi + Angular

+## Quick intro

 For us, developers, starting a new web project can be a tedious job.
 It raises questions like:

 1. What technology should I use for the front-end?